ahalyasanjiv/honeypot/README.md

 5. ET SCAN Suspicious inbound to MSSQL port 1433 (1 times)

 ## Unresolved Questions Raised by Data Collected
-What caused 26 attackers to have unknown IP addresses?
+- What caused 26 attackers to have unknown IP addresses?
+- Why was the "ET DROP Dshield Block Listed Source group 1" attack signature significantly more common than the rest?